istio/istio.io/content/en/blog/2021/external-locality-failover/index.md

 ## Set failover conditions using a `DestinationRule`

 Istio’s `DestinationRule` lets you configure load balancing, connection pool, and outlier detection settings.
-We can use it to specify the conditions to use to mark an endpoint as unhealthy and remove it from the load balancing pool.
+We can specify the conditions used to identify an endpoint as unhealthy and remove it from the load balancing pool.

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3